TADA: Making Node-link Diagrams Accessible to Blind and Low-Vision People: Formative Study: Interview Questions

 \begin{enumerate}

-\item Describe briefly the diagrammatic information from your encounter. \item Describe briefly the context of the encounter in terms of when, where, how, who, and why. \item To which degree were you successful in accessing the diagrammatic information? (from 0, not successful at all, to 5, perfectly successful) \item How often do you encounter such a scenario? \item What were the motives for or objectives of accessing the information? \item What was the importance of the information? \item Was it an individual, collaborative, or hybrid setting? \item What was the surrounding physical environment?
+\item[I.] Describe briefly the diagrammatic information from your encounter. \item[II.]
+Describe briefly the context of the encounter in terms of when, where, how, who, and why. \item[III.]
+To which degree were you successful in accessing the diagrammatic information? (from 0, not successful at all, to 5, perfectly successful) \item[IV.]
+How often do you encounter such a scenario? \item[V.] What were the motives for or objectives of accessing the information? \item[VI.]
+What was the importance of the information? \item[VII.]
+Was it an individual, collaborative, or hybrid setting? \item[VIII.]
+What was the surrounding physical environment?
 For example, was it public or private?
-Was it personal or professional? \item What media was the information presented in?
-Was it printed, electronic, verbal, or other? \item What did you do when you accessed the information?
-What tools did you use to access the information, if any? \item What types of tasks do you do with the diagrammatic information?
-(Some examples include getting a general idea, searching, exploring details, browsing, navigating, and annotating. ) \item What went well and smoothly when trying to access the diagram? \item What were the main challenges that you encountered when trying to access the diagram? \item How did you try to address these challenges, if at all? \item Do you have any ideas that would help you access diagrammatic information in better ways?
+Was it personal or professional? \item[IX.]
+What media was the information presented in?
+Was it printed, electronic, verbal, or other? \item[X.] What did you do when you accessed the information?
+What tools did you use to access the information, if any? \item[XI.]
+What types of tasks do you do with the diagrammatic information?
+(Some examples include getting a general idea, searching, exploring details, browsing, navigating, and annotating. ) \item[XII.]
+What went well and smoothly when trying to access the diagram? \item[XIII.]
+What were the main challenges that you encountered when trying to access the diagram? \item[XIV.]
+How did you try to address these challenges, if at all? \item[XV.]
+Do you have any ideas that would help you access diagrammatic information in better ways?

 \end{enumerate}